 Alaska does not limit or tax alcoholic beverages brought into this state for personal use and not for resale.
 Out-of-state suppliers may ship alcoholic beverages to Alaska residents. … It may be a felony crime to ship alcoholic beverages to those communities.

 It is illegal to whisper in someone’s ear while they are moose hunting. … It is considered an offense to feed alcoholic beverages to a moose.
 So just don’t do it!
 Definitely one of the crazy laws in Alaska.

-Can you buy alcohol at grocery stores in Alaska?
+Can you buy liquor in grocery stores in Alaska?